kecsou/tp-docker-compose-2/README.md

 If you want information on the directory where these databases store their data, you can refer to the Docker Hub documentation provided above.

 ```
-Use the endpoint /calls/count for having an idea of your databases's volume state
+Use the endpoint /calls/count for having an idea of your databases's volumes's state
 ```